SouzVitor/SouzVitor/README.md

 - 👋 Hi, I’m @SouzVitor
-- 👀 I’m interested in software test
+- 👀 I’m interested in web developer and software test
-- 🌱 I’m currently learning automate testing
+- 🌱 I’m currently learning HTML,CSS.
+JAVAScript and some Frameworks
-- 💞️ I’m looking to collaborate any software testing team, I want to learn new skills, gain experience in the test area
+- 💞️ I’m looking to collaborate any web developer team, I want to learn new skills, gain experience
 - 📫 How to reach me?
 Send a e-mail to vitortecam@gmail.com

 <!---